vonglasow/atoum-documentation/source/en/asserters/variable.inc.rst

 isIdenticalTo
 =============

 ``isIdenticalTo`` checks that the variable has the same value and the same type than the given data.
-Inthe case of an object, ``isIdenticalTo`` checks that the data is referencing on the same instance.
+Inthe case of an object, ``isIdenticalTo`` checks that the data is referencing the same instance.

 .. code-block:: php